Skip to navigation Skip to content

 YCEN - Mail History Details screen displays the status 'FAILED' next to a request

-• All requests will fail until the problem has been fixed
+• All requests will fail until the problem is fixed

 In the following table 'I' and 'you' refers to the caller making the enquiry.